%C2%A9 Estate of George Morrison %2F Briand Morrison

 Gift of Staffmark Group LLCexpand_more 2022.87

 Walking along the shore of Cape Cod or Lake Superior, artist George Morrison would collect pieces of driftwood.
-At home, he began fitting the scraps together, allowing the shapes to grow into monumental works that he described as paintings made of wood.
-In this piece, long, worn board resembles a horizon line.
+At home, he fit the scraps together, allowing the shapes to grow into monumental works that he described as paintings made of wood.
+In this piece, Morrison arranged long, worn boards to evoke the sea and a horizon line.
 Throughout the composition, grids of rectangles and squares are interspersed with more organic forms.
-The curving lines and varied textures in the work resemble the water and landscape where Morrison found the weathered wood.
+Curving lines and varied textures in the work call to mind the effect of time and the elements on the land.

 Does something look wrong with this image?
 Let us know